Anterior Root Canal Therapy From Your Dentist in Bradenton

 What’s involved with anterior root canal therapy?

-A procedure that’s often completed in two visits, the first involves cleaning out the tooth’s infected root canal and covering it with a temporary sedative filling, which helps soothe pain by providing an anti-bacterial treatment to the canal.
+A procedure of root canal often completed in two visits, the first involves cleaning out the tooth’s infected root canal and covering it with a temporary sedative filling, which helps soothe pain by providing an anti-bacterial treatment to the canal.
 The second visit involves placing a final filling and sealing the tooth, though patients may also choose to have the tooth protected with a dental crown to offer it enhanced support and strength.
+When the procedure is applied to root canal anterior teeth, the approach is tailored to preserve the tooth's appearance and functionality, given their prominence in one's smile.

 How painful is root canal therapy?

-Call Our Team About Anterior Root Canal Therapy Today
+Call Our Team About Root Canal in Bradenton